 Red Robin

-Red Robin is a Seattle startup that’s gone nationwide to boast more than 500 locations, though its headquarters are now in Colorado.
-Known for big, hearty burgers and appetizers such as fried pickles, Red Robin offers free refills on lemonades, signature beverages, iced tea, soft drinks, and cream sodas — and steak fries for good measure.
+Red Robin is a Seattle startup that’s gone nationwide, boasting more than 500 locations, though its headquarters are now in Colorado.
+Known for big, hearty burgers and appetizers such as fried pickles, Red Robin offers free drink refills on lemonade, signature beverages, iced tea, soft drinks, and cream sodas—and steak fries for good measure.

 Cheddar’s Scratch Kitchen